webpapaya/fhs-slides/master_8_localisation.md

     - eg. a VAT-ID is required in certain countries on purchase

 ---
-# Things to consider
+# Challenges
+- Text size differences
+  - eg. bezahlen -> pay
+- RTL vs. LTR
+- Different formatting rules
-- Language
+- Country specific requirements
-- Writing Direction (RTL, LTR)
-- Formatting (Date, Time, Currency, ...)
-- Relative Time (Days ago, ...)
 - Pluralisation
-  - some language differentiate between one, few, many

 ---
+# i18n why

+> Adding i18n early to a project is much easier than afterwards.

+- Finding all strings afterwards is a huge task
+  - wrap all hardcoded text with t function
+    - `const t = (text) => text;`
+  - use IDE to find all references afterwards

+---
 # CLDR
 - Common locale data repository
 - Most extensive repository for locale-specific data
-- Developed/Maintained by the Unicode Consortium
+- Developed/Maintained by the Unicode consortium
 - Pretty big 72mb of JSON (xml is bigger)

 ----